Minecrafter8001/USCS-ED/USCS.md

   - PVP: Player vs. Player (for ships specialized in player combat)
   - AXO: Anti-Xeno Operations (for ships designed for combating alien threats)
 - REC: Rescue (for ships designed for player rescues)
-  - FUL: Refueler (for ships ment to refuel others)
+  - FUL: Refueler (for ships meant to refuel others)
-    - RAT: Fuel Rat (for ships specficly designed to do fuel ratting. see [fuelrats.com](https://fuelrats.com))
+    - RAT: Fuel Rat (for ships specifically designed for hull seals. see [fuelrats.com](https://fuelrats.com))
-  - REP: Repair (for ships designed to repair other ships, usualy equiped with repair limped controllers or rescue multi-limpet controllers)
+  - REP: Repair (for ships designed to repair other ships, usually equipped with repair limpet controllers or rescue multi-limpet controllers)
-    - HUL: Hull Seal (for ships ment for hull seals. see [hullseals.space](https://hullseals.space))
+    - HUL: Hull Seal (for ships specifically designed for hull seals. see [hullseals.space](https://hullseals.space))

 - GEN: General-Purpose (for ships designed for versatile or undefined roles)
 - UTL: Utility (for ships designed for general-purpose utility or miscellaneous roles)
-- DEC: Decommissioned (for ships that are no longer in use and/or been stipped of all modules)
+- DEC: Decommissioned (for ships that are no longer in use and/or been stripped of all modules)

 **Examples:**
 - MP-EXP: Medium pad exploration ship